Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Introduction

 We solve this problem by learning two models cooperatively.
 One model is an initializer.
 It generates the output directly by a non-linear transformation of the input as well as a noise vector, where the noise vector is to account for variability or uncertainty in the output.
 This amounts to fast thinking because the conditional generation is accomplished by direct mapping.
 The other model is a solver.
 It learns an objective function in the form of a conditional energy function, so that the output can be generated by optimizing the objective function, or more rigorously by sampling from the conditional energy-based model, where the sampling is to account for variability and uncertainty.
-This amounts to slow thinking because the sampling is accomplished by an iterative algorithm such as Langevin dynamics, which is an example of Markov chain Monte Carlo (MCMC).
-We propose to learn the two models jointly, where the initializer serves to initialize the sampling of the solver, and the solver refines the initial solution by an iterative algorithm.
+This amounts to slow thinking because the sampling is accomplished by an iterative algorithm such as Langevin dynamics \cite{neal2011mcmc}, which is an example of Markov chain Monte Carlo (MCMC) \cite{liu2008monte,barbu2020monte}.
+We propose to learn the two models jointly, where the initializer serves to initialize the sampling process of the solver, and the solver refines the initial solution by an iterative algorithm.
 The solver learns from the difference between the refined solution and the observed solution, while the initializer learns from the difference between the initial solution and the refined solution.

 Figure \ref{fig:learn} conveys the basic idea.
 The algorithm iterates two steps, a solving step and a learning step.
-The solving step consists of two stages: {\bf Initialize}: The initializer generates the initial solution. {\bf Solve}: The solver refines the initial solution.
-The learning step also consists of two parts: {\bf Learn-mapping}: The initializer learns from how the solver refines its initial solution. {\bf Learn-objective}: The solver updates its objective function by shifting its high value region from the refined solution to the observed solution.
+The solving step consists of two stages: {\bf Initialize}: The initializer generates the initial solution according to the given condition by direct mapping, such as ancestral sampling. {\bf Solve}: The solver refines the initial solution according to the same condition by an iterative algorithm, such as Langevin sampling, which minimizes the objective function.
+The learning step also consists of two parts: {\bf Learn-mapping}: The initializer updates its mapping by learning from how the solver refines its initial solution, for the purpose of providing better initial solution for the solver in the next iteration. {\bf Learn-objective}: The solver updates its objective function by shifting its high value region from the refined solution to the observed solution, for the sake of matching the refined solution to the observed one in terms of value in the next iteration.